wengong-jin/multiobj-rationale/README.md

 ## GSK3 + JNK3 + QED + SA Molecule Design

 This task seeks to design dual inhibitors against GSK3 and JNK3 with drug-likeness and synthetic accessibility constraints.
+We have already computed multi-property rationales in `data/gsk3_jnk3_qed_sa/rationales.txt`.
+It is a subset of GSK3-JNK3 rationales with QED > 0.6 and SA < 4.0.

 ### Step 1: Fine-tuning with Policy Gradient
 Given a set of rationales, the model learns to complete them into full molecules.
 The molecule completion model has been pre-trained on ChEMBL, and it needs to be fine-tuned so that generated molecules will satisfy all the property constraints.
 To fine-tune the model on the GSK3 + JNK3 + QED + SA task, run